Ozi97/CarND-Behavioral-Cloning-P3/README.md

 Despite multiple attempts and laps of driving forwards and backwards using a keyboard; I was not able to train a good model.
 At best I could only reach the bridge.
 So I switched over to dataset provided by udacity.

-Along with the centre image, left and right camera images were utilized as well.This increased the amount of data.
+Along with the centre image, left and right camera images were utilized as well.
+This increased the amount of data.
 The steering output for left and right images had to be adjusted by a small angle to match the actual steering angle.
 The final model had an adjustment angle of 0.3.

 # Preprocessing